About Mike Eberl

 In 2006, Mike changed the name to AFX Logistics when he transitioned the business from asset-based to brokerage-based in response to changing industry dynamics and children’s emerging special needs.
-The company continued its transition to Customodal Inc in 2008 when the company became an RR Donnelley DLS Worldwide agency providing brokerage, freight forwarding, and supply chain consulting services.
+The company continued its transition to Customodal Inc in 2008 when the company became an TForce Worldwide agency providing brokerage, freight forwarding, and supply chain consulting services.
 The last of the asset-based operations of Applefox were divested in 2015, completing the strategic transition from asset-operation to pure “asset-agnostic” broker/forwarder.

 Since 2011 Mike has volunteered as a Commissioner of his local electric, gas, water, & communications utility dealing with strategy, governance, risk, capital allocation, and other issues.
 He became the President of the board in 2014 and continues to fill the role today.
 Twice he has been elected to the Policy Maker’s Committee representing the industry before elected officials in Washington DC.
 His participation in the organization has allowed him to develop a nationwide network.